openstack/kuryr-kubernetes/doc/source/installation/network_namespace.rst

       enabled_handlers=vif,endpoints,service,kuryrloadbalancer,namespace,
                        kuryrnetwork,kuryrport

-   Note that if you also want to enable prepopulation of ports pools upon new namespace creation, you need to also add the kuryrnetwork_population handler (more details on :doc:`./ports-pool`):
+   Note that if you also want to enable prepopulation of ports pools upon creation of first pod on pods network in a namespace, you need to also add the kuryrnetwork_population handler (more details on :doc:`./ports-pool`):

    .. code-block:: ini